Texas State Capitol

-The Texas State Capitol is the capitol and seat of government of the American state of Texas.
+The Texas State Capitol is the capitol and seat of government of the U.S. state of Texas.
 Located in downtown Austin, Texas, the structure houses the offices and chambers of the Texas Legislature and of the Governor of Texas.
 Designed in 1881 by architect Elijah E. Myers, it was constructed from 1882 to 1888 under the direction of civil engineer Reuben Lindsay Walker.
 A $75 million underground extension was completed in 1993.
 The building was added to the National Register of Historic Places in 1970 and recognized as a National Historic Landmark in 1986.

 The Texas State Capitol is 302.64 ft tall, making it the sixth-tallest state capitol and one of several taller than the United States Capitol in Washington, D.C.
 The capitol was ranked 92nd in the 2007 "America's Favorite Architecture" poll commissioned by the American Institute of Architects.

 History

-The current Texas State Capitol is the third building to serve that purpose.
-The first was a wooden structure that had served as the national capitol of the Texas Republic and continued as the seat of government upon Texas' admission to the Union.
-The second Texas capitol was built in 1853, on the same site as the present capitol in Austin; it was destroyed by fire in 1881, but plans had already been made to replace it with a new, much larger structure.
+The current Texas State Capitol is the fourth building to serve that purpose in Austin.
+The first was a two-room wooden structure (located on the northeast corner of 8th St and Colorado St) which served as the national capitol of the Texas Republic and continued as the seat of government upon Texas' admission to the Union.
+The second Texas capitol was built of limestone in 1853, on the same site as the present capitol in Austin; it was destroyed by fire in 1881, but plans had already been made to replace it with a new, much larger structure.
+A temporary capitol was then constructed across the street at 11th St and Congress Ave in 1882.
+The temporary capitol later burned down in a fire also in 1899.